Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Types of Human Factors Engineer or Ergonomist Jobs
+Other Human Factors Engineer or Ergonomist Job Titles

 • President Ergonomic Consulting

-There were about 257,900 jobs for Human Factors Engineer or Ergonomist in 2016 (in the United States).
+In 2016, there was an estimated number of 257,900 jobs in the United States for Human Factors Engineer or Ergonomist.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Human Factors Engineer or Ergonomist by 2026.
-The BLS estimates 19,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 19,700 job openings in this field each year.

 undefined